MahoMori/MahoMori/README.md

 Hi, I'm Maho!😺
 <br>
-I'm a tech student learning web application development in Vancouver focusing on React.
+I'm a tech student learning web application development in Vancouver.
 Having started tech path last year, I am full of ambitions and passionate about coding.
 I come from an editorial and English-Japanese translation background.
 I personally feel they all have something in common, which is, "language".
-They consist of grammars and words, and as a bookworm who devoted my childhood to reading, I am fascinated how we can write code to create numerous things with my fingers (keyboards and the laptop too)!
+They consist of grammars and words, and as a bookworm who devoted my childhood to reading, I am fascinated how we can write code to create numerous things with my fingers, keyboards and the computer!
 <br>
 *There are three moments when I get thrilled while working on projects.
 They are when...*
 1. an error is found and a solution I found solves it,